 Welcome to Zanzibar, where the beaches stretch as far as the eye can see

-Transfer back to the airport in Arusha this morning, where you'll board a 1.5-hour flight east to Zanzibar.
+It's time to trade the savanna for the beach this morning as you transfer back to the airport in Arusha, where you'll board a 1.5-hour flight east to Zanzibar.
 This island is one of the gems of the continent, featuring world-class beaches and rich history.
-Upon arrival at the airport in Zanzibar City, you'll transfer to your hotel.
-Then, you can spend the next couple of days enjoying the island's best stretches of sand, like Michamvi Kae, the "secret beach."
+Upon arrival at the airport in Zanzibar City, you'll transfer to your hotel, the opulent beachfront Elewana Kindili.
+Then, you can spend the rest of the day enjoying the island's best stretches of sand, like Michamvi Kae, the "secret beach."
 If you're feeling social, head to the raucous beach clubs in the coastal village of Nungwi.

-Aquatic adventurers might prefer snorkeling and diving tours.
+The next two days are free for you to create your own itinerary of island fun.
+Adventurers might prefer snorkeling and diving tours.
 Matemwe is the best spot, as it provides access to the Mnemba Atoll and the coral reefs that surround it.
 Nature lovers can hike Jozani Forest, home to exotic animals like the red colobus monkey.
 For more natural splendor, head to the southeastern coast and the Kuumbi Caves in Jambiani.
 Other activities include kayaking in mangrove forests, surfing on the southeast coast, biking around the island, or kite surfing.
-You could also head out to sea for a sport-fishing adventure and reel in some marlin and sailfish.
+You can also head out to sea for a sport-fishing adventure.

 Also, besides beaches and nature, Zanzibar has a rich history.
 The medieval center, Stone Town, is a UNESCO World Heritage Site.
 This warren of alleyways, shops, bazaars, and mosques is home to some of Zanzibar's oldest and most historic buildings.
 (Foodies will love Stone Town Market, which offers spices, snacks, produce, teas, and fresh meals.)
 One can't-miss historical landmark is the Arab Fort, a defensive fortification built in the 17th century.
 You can also visit the solemn site of a former slave market and learn about this tragic part of the island's history.